braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/appsflyer/appsflyer.md

     * [Apple's guide on universal links](https://developer.apple.com/documentation/xcode/allowing_apps_and_websites_to_link_to_your_content) explains how to create the AASA file.
 2. Host the AASA file in your click-recording domain server.
 The file should be hosted in the path: `click.example.com/.well-known/apple-app-site-association`.

-See the [SendGrid documentation](https://docs.sendgrid.com/ui/sending-email/universal-links) to learn how to:
-* Configure the AASA file for SendGrid.
-* Set up CDN services to host the AASA file for SendGrid.
+See the [SendGrid documentation](https://docs.sendgrid.com/ui/sending-email/universal-links) to learn how to configure the AASA file for SendGrid and set up CDN services to host the AASA file.

 {% alert important %}
 Once the AASA file is hosted, any change of your OneLink configuration (modification or replacement) requires generating a new AASA file.